Amplitude Factorization in the Electroweak Standard Model: A complete flow picture

 For the non-abelian vertices, we recall that they may be decomposed into momentum-dot structures \cite{Lifson:2020pai,Alnefjord:2020xqr}, and therefore do not add to the number of possible chirality-flow structures.
 (If a $W^\pm$, instead of a photon, is exchanged, the chiral structure is rather simplified.)
 For external gauge bosons, we note that positive and negative helicity spin-1 particles appear as one dotted and one undotted line with opposite directions, whereas the longitudinal polarization of a massive vector boson can be expressed in terms of a momentum dot \cite{Alnefjord:2020xqr}.
 External gauge bosons do, however, somewhat complicate the description, since they may add a dependence on a reference gauge vector (which is unphysical in the massless case, and related to the direction in which spin is measured in the massive).

+The conclusion is that none of the above pose a problem in principle.
+Decomposing the original amplitude into the chirality-flow objects in \eqref{eq:flows}, it is therefore possible to resum the effect of soft interactions, much as the resummation is done in color space using soft anomalous dimension matrices, with the basis vectors being the structures in \eqref{eq:flows}, and the coefficients being the vectors and tensors assigned to the momentum dots and the antisymmetric rank two tensors.

-In view of the above, we conclude that the flow basis in \eqref{eq:flows} is applicable to resummation of all chiral structures following after exchange of any known particle.
-This is the analogue for the color-flow basis.
+In conclusion we thus find that the flow basis in \eqref{eq:flows} is applicable to resummation of all chiral structures following after exchange of any known particle.
+In this sense, this is the analogue of the color-flow basis.